adipundir/swag-swap/README.md

 npm install --legacy-peer-deps
 ```

-> **Note:** The `--legacy-peer-deps` flag is required due to a peer dependency conflict between Next.js 16 and x402-next (which expects Next.js 15).
+> **Note:** The `--legacy-peer-deps` flag is required for some package compatibility.
 This is safe and the application works correctly.

 3. **Set up environment variables**